 What makes Farm School NYC unique?

 Committed to grassroots social justice.
 Farm School NYC provides students with the tools they need to become effective and empowered grassroots leaders in the food justice movement.
 We do this by teaching effective community organizing and advocacy techniques as well as engaging in dialouges about larger social, economic, and racial, and justice issues.

 Community-based approach.
 Farm School NYC was created by a vast network of urban farmers, community gardeners, and anti-hunger and food justice advocates in the city.
 The program is created and run by grassroots leaders who know NYC's unique communities and food issues best.

 Accessible to all NYC residents.
 Farm School NYC aims to cultivate a student body representative of the incredible diversity of NYC.
 Our students come from a wide range of different backgrounds and life experiences and diversity is crucial to the success of our program.
 As part of our commitment to social justice and diversity, tuition is on a sliding scale based on income and household size.
 In addition, the time commitment and schedule of the program is designed to be accessible to students working full time jobs.
 As the school grows, we will continue to find ways to increase how can be accessible to more students.

 NYC is your classroom.
 Farm School NYC classes take place at a wide variety of city gardens, farms, and other unique classroom spaces in order to engage in city specific place-based education.

 What will I learn?

 Students will explore a multitude of different subjects related to urban agriculture, education, and food justice.
-Below are some of the main topics featured in our program but please see our Certificate Program and Individual Course Enrollment pages for Farm School course offerings.
+Below are some of the main topics featured in our program but please see our Courses and Individual Course Enrollment pages for Farm School course offerings.